 There are two crucial additions active solutions, like Bluetooth tags, bring to the cold chain.
 First, they bring wireless temperature sensors.
 Already, beacons and tags offer temperature sensor data, and the recent release of Bluetooth 5 will enable even more sensors to be added.
 Increasing regulations on the transportation of sensitive goods will no doubt find several uses for numerous, affordable and reliable sensor tags.

-Refrigerated trucks and any other systems requiring temperature data logging will also benefit from instant data.
+Refrigerated trucks and refrigerated asset tracking systems requiring temperature data logging will also benefit from instant data.
 Due to the “black box” problem of many modern solutions, data may only be visible at the end of the vehicle’s journey or whenever an employee specifically takes and examines the generated data.
 Bluetooth tags and wireless temperature sensors support a powerful cloud-based system.
 Once the acceptable temperature or humidity level has been breached, these systems can trigger an immediate alert.
 Or, with planning, operators can set alerts to occur before goods approach maximum temperature, enabling changes to be promptly made and goods to be saved.

 Are you looking for condition monitoring solution?